Discussion

 - exit turbocharger

-- isochoric pressure drop (vertical line on PV diagram)
+- isochoric pressure drop (vertical line on a PV graph)

 - pressure and temperature return to atmospheric values